-Trump Has "Changed His Attitude" On The Border Wall, His Chief Of Staff Says
+White House Chief Of Staff John Kelly Says Trump Has "Changed His Attitude" On The Border Wall

-White House chief of staff John Kelly said Wednesday that President Trump has "changed his attitude" toward a central campaign promise to build an impenetrable southern border wall and force Mexico to pay for it.
+White House Chief of Staff John Kelly said Wednesday that President Trump has "changed his attitude" toward a central campaign promise to build an impenetrable southern border wall and force Mexico to pay for it.

 "This president, if you've seen what he's done, he has changed the way he's looked at a number of things," Kelly told Fox News' Bret Baier.
 "He has adjusted the way he's looked at the south Asia strategy, Afghanistan.
 He's changed his attitude towards the DACA issue, and even the wall."

-That includes parring back the scale of the wall and an ackowledgment that Mexico's government won't directly pay for it, although officials are looking at ways to indirectly extract money via other methods, Kelly said.
+That includes paring back the scale of the wall and an acknowledgement that Mexico's government won't directly pay for it, although officials are looking at ways to indirectly extract money via other methods, Kelly said.

-Trump's view of the wall has evolved as officials and ground explain the realities of the border, Kelly added.
+Trump's view of the wall has evolved as officials and ground forces explain the realities of the border, Kelly added.

-Earlier on Wednesday, Kelly also reportedly called some of Trump's campaign remarks and promises about the wall "uninformed" in a meeting with the Congressional Hispanic Caucus, according to the Washington Post.
+Earlier Wednesday, Kelly also reportedly called some of Trump's campaign remarks and promises about the wall "uninformed" in a meeting with the Congressional Hispanic Caucus, according to the Washington Post.

 "There are places where geographically, a wall would not be realistic.
 There are other parts of the southwest border that are so wild and untamed that there is no traffic that goes through them," Kelly said on Fox News.
-"There is other places we think about 800 miles of additional wall, to include the 600 that's already in place, the fencing, that would suffice."
+"There [are] other places we think about 800 miles of additional wall, to include the 600 that's already in place, the fencing, that would suffice."

 Last year, the president's budget proposal included $4 billion to get started with expanding security and building a wall on the US-Mexico border, although experts warned that the cost of about 1,000 miles of wall could end up at more than $21 billion.
 Among the features Trump wanted was solid, reinforced concrete, "physically imposing" height, an anti-climb top, and a way to prevent digging for at least 6 feet below ground.